Outdoor activity hub

 Across North Devon, many natural wetlands have been lost due to land drainage and river changes.
 This has harmed wildlife, increased flooding, and reduced water quality.
 Our project aims to bring these vital habitats back to life.

-Working in areas like Arlington Court, West Exmoor, Hartland, and Woolacombe, we’ll remove old drainage systems and let water flow naturally again.
+Working in areas like Arlington Court, West Exmoor, Hartland, and Woolacombe, we are removing man-made drainage features and working with natural processes to allow the land to function in a more natural way.
 By creating ponds, wet woodlands, and reconnecting rivers with their floodplains, we’ll help wildlife return and make the land more resilient to floods and droughts.

 This work will support species like otters, kingfishers, and dragonflies, while also helping farmland birds and bats.
 Click here to find out more about our Riverlands work in North Devon.